canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 In this section, we're going to create a notebook server in Kubeflow and connect it to MLflow.
 This will allow our notebook logic to talk to MLFlow in the background.
 Let's get started.

 First, to be able to use MLflow credentials in your Kubeflow notebook, visit the dashboard at http://10.64.140.43.nip.io/ and fill the username and password which you configured in the previous section e.g. ``user123@email.com`` and ``user123``.
-You should now see the following screen.

 Click on start setup to setup the Kubeflow user for the first time.

 Select ``Finish`` to finish the process.

 Now a Kubernetes namespace was created for your user.
-To use MLflow for this user, label the namespace with the following command:
+To use MLflow with this user, label the namespace with the following command:

 .. code-block:: bash